GreenWaves Technologies unveils Gap8 processor for AI at the edge

 The chip has an integrated eight-core computational cluster with a convolutional hardware accelerator.
 A separate core, with an independent voltage and frequency, handles communication, control, and information pre-analysis.

-The chip can be built into new classes of wireless sensing devices for Internet of Things applications including image recognition, counting people and objects, machine health monitoring, home security, speech recognition, consumer robotics, wearables and smart toys.
+The chip can be built into new classes of wireless sensing devices for IoT applications, including image recognition, counting of people and objects, machine health monitoring, home security, speech recognition, consumer robotics, wearables, and smart toys.
 It can detect faces with just a few milliwatts of power consumption, and it can handle machine vision and voice control for consumer robotics devices at costs below $15.

 “It can give out nanoamps in standby, and it ranges to milliwatts where it has woken up and tens of milliwatts where it is really crunching AI algorithms,” said Croome.
 “An ARM CPU would be in the hundreds of milliwatts.”

 The software development kit (SDK) is available now, and evaluation boards are available for preorder.
-GreenWaves believes it will enable more applications through its open-source strategy, and it sell its own chips.
+GreenWaves believes it will enable more applications through its open source strategy, and sell its own chips.
 It also provides some tools to help with chip design.

-The company was founded in 2014 by Loïc Liétar, CEO of GreenWaves, and Eric Flamand, chief technology officer.
-It has 15 employees, and it raised $3.8 million (3.1 million euros) in August 2017.
+The company was founded in 2014 by GreenWaves CEO Loïc Liétar and Eric Flamand, chief technology officer.
+It raised $3.8 million (3.1 million euros) in August 2017 and has 15 employees.

-Gap8 is built on the RISC-V based Parallel Ultra Low Power (PULP), an open-source computing platform developed at the University of Bologna and ETH Zurich.
+Gap8 is built on the RISC-V-based Parallel Ultra Low Power (PULP), an open source computing platform developed at the University of Bologna and ETH Zurich.

 “It scales from really low power upwards,” Croome said.

-PULP provides GAP8 with the maturity of several previous silicon designs, a vibrant open source software developer community and a full tool chain, enabling faster time to market for integrators.
+PULP provides GAP8 with the maturity of several previous silicon designs, a vibrant open source software developer community, and a full tool chain, enabling faster time to market for integrators.

-“GreenWaves’ GAP8 shows first-hand how open technology enables innovation at an amazing speed, while dramatically reducing cost compared to traditional embedded design,” said Rick O’Connor, executive director of the non-profit RISC-V Foundation, in a statement.
+“GreenWaves’ GAP8 shows first-hand how open technology enables innovation at an amazing speed, while dramatically reducing cost compared to traditional embedded design,” said Rick O’Connor, executive director of the nonprofit RISC-V Foundation, in a statement.
 “We are excited to continue to witness startups and established companies alike take full advantage of the flexibility and extensibility of the free, open RISC-V architecture to create innovative, custom embedded solutions.”

 The company is showing its products at the RISC-V Foundation booth at Embedded World in Nuremberg, Germany from Feb.
 27 to March 1, 2018.
 It will also show its products at Mobile World Congress in Barcelona.
 The company will roll out a board in April to get customers started on applications.

 “With billions of connected devices generating colossal amounts of data every second, companies are turning to edge computing to cut down on rising data management costs and speed up data processing,” said Christopher Wilder, analyst at Moor Insights & Strategy, in a statement.
-“GreenWaves’ GAP8 meets the market’s demand for ultra-low power edge computing solutions to lower overall system costs and process rich data sources such as images, sounds or vibrations being created.”
+“GreenWaves’ GAP8 meets the market’s demand for ultra-low power edge computing solutions to lower overall system costs and process rich data sources such as images, sounds, or vibrations being created.”